Met Police release footage of Westminster car crash

 Video

-A 30-year-old man from Birmingham has gone on trial at the Old Bailey charged with driving his car at cyclists and police officers near the Houses of Parliament in August 2018.
+A 30-year-old man has gone on trial at the Old Bailey charged with driving his car at cyclists and police officers.

-Salih Khater denies two charges of attempted murder and two alternative charges of attempting to cause grievous bodily harm.

-The Metropolitan Police have release CCTV footage of the crash, which was shown to the jury on Monday.

 -